GK2103/GK2103.github.io/README.md

 ### Work Experience
 #### Store Assistant at Subra Enterprises: Convenience Store

-• Led the successful integration of the store onto a well-established online platform within a set deadline and analysed store data to identify the most popular, restocked, and frequently co-purchased items to advertise, resulting in a 5% increase in monthly sales.
+• Led the successful integration of the store onto a well-established online platform within a set deadline after analysing store data to identify the most popular, restocked, and frequently co-purchased items to identify data-driven solutions, resulting in a 5% increase in monthly sales demonstrating commercial awareness.

+• Effectively communicated technical and non-technical findings and insights, from store data analysis to stakeholders.

-• Collaborated effectively with a sales team to offer products and deliver exceptional customer service, honing communication and teamwork skills.
+• Collaborated effectively with a sales team to recommend business insights to relevant stakeholders honing communication and teamwork skills.

-#### Property Management Intern at London Quays: Property Firm

-• Acquired significant experience in client relations and interpersonal communication through shadowing various landlords and interacting with clients in person.

-• Demonstrated effective organisational and managerial skills by efficiently managing company schedules and coordinating appointments.